Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: SM approximation of Boolean circuits with feedforward nets

-In this section we show that feedforward neural nets can~\sm~approximate Boolean circuits with sample complexity that depends polynomially on the size of the circuit.
+This section shows that feedforward neural nets can~\sm-approximate Boolean circuits with sample complexity that depends polynomially on the size of the circuit.
 A boolean circuit $\apprf : \{0, 1\}^{\inpsize} \to \{0, 1\}$ on $\inpsize$ inputs bits is described by a directed acyclic graph, with vertices of this graph referred to as ``gates''.
 The graph contains $\inpsize$ input gates of indegree 0, which are identified with the input bits.
-Each of the remaining gates computes a boolean function using the values at its parents as arguments, and the output of the entire circuit is obtained from a designated output gate.
-We consider boolean circuits consisting of $\AND$, $\OR$, and $\NOT$ gates, which compute the corresponding boolean functions on 2, 2, and 1 inputs, respectively.
-We focus on such circuits because these gates are sufficient to compute any boolean function~\citep{savage1998models}.
+The remaining gates each compute a boolean function taking values at their parents as arguments, and a designated output gate produces the output of the entire circuit.
+We consider boolean circuits consisting of $\AND$, $\OR$, and $\NOT$ gates, which compute the corresponding boolean functions on 2, 2, and 1 inputs, respectively and are sufficient to compute any boolean function~\citep{savage1998models}.
 We also allow identity ($\ID$) gates, which take 1 input and output the same value.

 We consider layered circuits, where we can partition the gates into layers such that the only edges in the graph occur from gates in layer $i$ to gates in layer $i +1$ for some $i$.
 Note that we can transform any boolean circuit into a layered one by adding $\ID$ gates.
 Letting $\cdepth$ denote the number of layers and $\cwidth$ the maximum number of gates in any layer, we say that the circuit has depth $\cdepth$ and width $\cwidth$.
 We say that a circuit with $\csize$ total gates has size $\csize$.
 Our convention will be that the set of input gates is considered a layer, so $\cwidth \ge \inpsize$.
 We consider the following class of boolean circuits: